 Three Alsace castles in the Sundgau

 To the south of Alsace are three castles: Ferrette, Morimont and Landskron.

 The castles of Ferrette

-The little town of Ferrette itself is a modest place barely evoking the important fortified settlement founded by the Counts of Ferrette.
-The dynasty – as well as the town – were locally known through their Germanic name: Pfirt, francized by Ferrette.
+The little town of Ferrette is a modest place, barely evoking the significant fortified settlement founded by the Counts of Ferrette.
+The dynasty and the village were locally known through their Germanic name, Pfirt, francized by Ferrette.